Azie88/Beginner-Data-Analysis/readme.md

 1. India's startup ecosystem is positive and thriving with strong favor towards technological companies
 2. Equal opportunities exist for non-technological sectors as well
-3. Fintech and edtech sectors are particularly active in the Indian startup ecosystem
+3. Fintech and retail sectors are particularly active in the Indian startup ecosystem
-4. Mumbai is at the forefront of these developments in fintech and edtech sectors
+4. Mumbai is at the forefront of these developments in fintech and retail sectors
 5. Non-technical industries have a few large investments that skew the mean higher
 6. Technical industries have a larger number of smaller investments, driving up the sum.